UBC-MOAD/docs/jupyter.rst

 Create a Python Virtual Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first step is to create a Python virtual environment with :kbd:`jupyterlab` (and probably other Python packages) installed in it.
+The first step is to create a Python virtual environment with ``jupyterlab`` (and probably other Python packages) installed in it.